 Find out where your local Helen & Douglas House shop is where you can donate your preloved items from your wardrobe.
 Each bag of donations will help local terminally ill children.

-The majority of our shops are now open so you can now drop in your donations to one of our shops.
-Why not sign up to Gift Aid and add 25% to your donation.
+Why not sign up to Gift Aid and add 25% to your donation?

 Every gift you make to us could be worth more at no extra cost to you.
 If you are a UK taxpayer and you say ‘Yes’ to Gift Aid, we can claim 25p for every £1 we raise by selling your donations under the Government’s Gift Aid scheme.
 Ask for more details when you take your donation into one of our shops.